How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 Buildings are also assets, and by using building information modelling (BIM) and creating a digital twin, building maintenance can be much more efficient and effective.

-By combining this data with information such as maintenance regulations through to staff training schedules, you can make huge leaps in factory optimization.
+By combining this data with information such as maintenance regulations through to staff training schedules, you can make huge leaps in factory optimisation.

 With the data gleaned from tracking and monitoring assets, your manufacturing asset management application can produce an effective predictive maintenance system.